asthabhatiwara/Cartoonify-Image-with-OpenCV/README.md

 ## Cartonify.py
 This file imports all required required modules.<br/>
-   1.easygui: Imported to open a file box.
+   1. easygui: Imported to open a file box.
 It will allow us to select any file from our system.<br/>
-   2.Matplotlib: For visualization and plotting of images.
+   2. Matplotlib: For visualization and plotting of images.

 ## Cartoonizer.py